trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ![HTTP Requests](Screenshots/06-http-requests.png)

-HTTP GET requests were examined to determine the resources requested by the infected host.
-This activity helped identify additional infrastructure contacted during the malware execution process.
+HTTP GET requests were examined to determine the resources requested by the compromised host.
 ---
 ## 7. HTTP Header Analysis